Irish Farm Broth is a substantial meal in one and traditionally made with lamb or mutton each serving is topped with a floury boiled potato.

 You can also boil potatoes in the soup or boil them separately but each bowl of farm soup should be served with at least one potatoes.

-Its also recommended to serve this soup with home-made bread and butter.
+Its also recommended serving this soup with home-made bread and butter.